O’Connor scores again, Avalanche top Hurricanes for 5th straight win | Colorado Avalanche

+Forward has short-handed goal in 3rd consecutive game, Lehkonen gets 3 points

-O’Connor became the first player in Avalanche/Quebec Nordiques franchise history to have each of his first three goals in a season come while short-handed.
+O’Connor became the first player in Avalanche/Quebec Nordiques history to score each of his first three goals in a season while short-handed.
 He also had an assist.

+“I thought I had a pretty good step on [the defense], and I felt like [Kochetkov] was maybe a little far out,” O’Connor said.
+“The other two I'd shot, and that one I felt as though a deke might be a better move there.”

 Artturi Lehkonen had a goal and two assists, and Ryan Johansen and Nathan MacKinnon each had a goal and an assist for the Avalanche (5-0-0).
 Alexandar Georgiev made 23 saves.